 I have been working as a therapist since 2001 and began my career in London where I completed my core training.
-I then went on to do post grad training in Ireland in the Children's Therapy Centre in Child Psychotherapy & Play Therapy, and also in Bereavement Support and Services which included working for a large hospice.
-I completed my MSc in 2009, more on qualifications on FAQ page.
+I then went on to do post grad training in Ireland in the Children's Therapy Centre in Child Psychotherapy & Play Therapy, and also in Bereavement Support and Services which included working for a large hospice in London.
+I completed my MSc in 2011, more on qualifications on FAQ page.

 Special areas of interest and experience are depression & anxiety, overcoming trauma, gender dysphoria, bereavement, couples counselling and play therapy for children.
-I have a strong clinical background in the field of working with anxiety, adolescents & young people, gender dysphoria, & trauma.
+I have a strong clinical background in the field of working with anxiety, adolescents & young people, culturally specific therapy, gender dysphoria, and trauma.

-In working with young people and in particular those under 18, it is very clear that at the moment it is a tough time to be gender dysphoric or gender variant, as there is a very polarised political discourse at the moment surrounding the issue of transgender/trans identified young people.
-To this end, the way I work is from an open and exploratory point of view, particularly with minors.
-For example, there are many causes of gender dysphoria, and a diagnosis of, or feeling as such, does not always lead to transition.
-This doesn't mean that I do not accept people as they present in a gender identity/gender presentation context, quite the opposite, but that the work is in looking at the whole picture, particularly if it is causing them, or has caused them, distress.
+In working with young people and in particular those under 18, it is very clear that at the moment it is a tough time to be gender dysphoric or gender variant, as there is a very polarised political discourse right now surrounding the issue of transgender/gender distressed young people and best approaches to clinical and psychological support.
+This of course affects the young people concerned more than anyone else which is so unfortunate.
+To this end I work in a very neutral and exploratory way to help the young person themselves best understand what they are feeling, and what is the right path for them.
 If you would like more information on this, please contact me for further information and/or discussion.

 I have worked with survivors of church & institutional abuse for the last ten years, both as a therapist and as a trauma recovery group facilitator for the last five.
 The group work is psycho-educational so this means that unlike a kind of group therapy, it is about learning why we are as we are, what effect the trauma has had, and learning and incorporating new practical skills and tools to deal with the difficulties.
 I incorporate these techniques into my therapy work.